-A venogram is a procedure that provides x-ray visualization of the veins, particularly in the lower extremities (legs).
-A special dye is injected that is visible upon x-ray.
-The contrast dye allows the physician to evaluate the size and condition of the veins.
+A venogram is a procedure that provides X-ray visualization of the veins, particularly in the lower extremities (legs).
+A special dye is injected that is visible on X-ray.
+The contrast dye allows the doctor to evaluate the size and condition of the veins.
 A venogram is one of the more accurate tests used for diagnosing deep vein thrombosis (DVT), but can also be used to diagnose other abnormalities.

 Depending on the reason for the procedure, several methods can be used to examine the veins with venography:

 X-rays use invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film.
 X-rays are made by using external radiation to produce images of the body, its organs, and other internal structures for diagnostic purposes.
 X-rays pass through body structures onto specially-treated plates (similar to camera film) and a "negative" type picture is made (the more solid a structure is, the whiter it appears on the film).